luanribeiros/api-user-list/README.md

-# An api for the user list frontend
+# An API for the user list frontend and persisting data in mongoDB

 [find the frontend here](https://github.com/luanribeiros/user-list)